-Schedule 1 - Net Position by Component 282 Schedule 2 - Changes in Net Position 284 Schedule 3 - Fund Balances - Governmental Funds 288 Schedule 4 - Changes in Fund Balances - Governmental Funds 290 Revenue Capacity Information - These schedules contain trend information to help the understand the State's capacity to raise revenues and the sources of those revenues. reader Schedule 5 - Revenue Base 292 Schedule 6 - Revenue Rates 294 Schedule 7 - Revenue Payers by Industry/Category 296 Debt Capacity Information - These schedules contain trend information to help the read the State's outstanding debt, the capacity to repay that debt, and the ability to issue add the future.
-Schedule 8 - Ratios of Outstanding Debt 298 Schedule 9 - Pledged Revenue Coverage 300 Demographic and Economic Information - These schedules offer indicators to help the reunderstand the environment within which the government's financial activities take plant Schedule 10 - Demographic and Economic Indicators 308 Schedule 11 - Principal Employers 310 Schedule 12 - Education Enrollment 311 Operating Information - These schedules assist the reader in evaluating the size, effectiveness of the State's government. efficiency, and Schedule 13 - State Employees by Function 312 Schedule 14 - Operating Indicators by Function 314 Schedule 15 - Capital Assets Statistics by Function 316 Miscellaneous Statistics - This information may provide the reader with more insight in financial and demographic status. to the State's
+Schedule 1 - Net Position by Component 282 Schedule 2 - Changes in Net Position 284 Schedule 3 - Fund Balances - Governmental Funds 288 Schedule 4 - Changes in Fund Balances - Governmental Funds 290

+Revenue Capacity Information - These schedules contain trend information to help the reader understand the State's capacity to raise revenues and the sources of those revenues.

+Schedule 5 - Revenue Base 292

+Schedule 6 - Revenue Rates 294

+Schedule 7 - Revenue Payers by Industry/Category 296

+Debt Capacity Information - These schedules contain trend information to help the reader understand the State's outstanding debt, the capacity to repay that debt, and the ability to issue additional debt in the future.

+Schedule 8 - Ratios of Outstanding Debt 298 Schedule 9 - Pledged Revenue Coverage 300

+Demographic and Economic Information - These schedules offer indicators to help the reader understand the environment within which the government's financial activities take place.

+Schedule 10 - Demographic and Economic Indicators 308

+Schedule 11 - Principal Employers 310

+Schedule 12 - Education Enrollment 311

+Operating Information - These schedules assist the reader in evaluating the size, efficiency, and effectiveness of the State's government.

+Schedule 13 - State Employees by Function 312 Schedule 14 - Operating Indicators by Function 314 Schedule 15 - Capital Assets Statistics by Function 316

+Miscellaneous Statistics - This information may provide the reader with more insight into the State's financial and demographic status.

+Schedule 16 - Miscellaneous Statistics 31 18 --- ----